Kylie Jenner Sizzles In A White Bodysuit & Matching Boots For Her Latest Instagram Share

 “YESSSS BOO!!!!!”
 Jenner’s follower exclaimed.

 Unsurprisingly, several fans also commented about the recent news surrounding Jenner’s dating life.
 Months after they were seen together, an unreleased track from Drake went viral on social media.
-The rapper referred to Jenner as a “side piece,” leaving many to think the friends were romantically involved.
+The rapper referred to the reality star as a “side piece,” leaving many to think the friends were romantically involved.
 Drake shut down the rumors on his Instagram page and apologized to Jenner and the other people he mentioned in the song.